 Projects per year

-Susan Howick is a Professor of Management Science.
+Susan Howick is a Professor of Management Science and Vice-Dean (Academic) for Strathclyde Business School.
 She gained a BSc in Mathematics from Dundee University and a MSc in Operational Research and a PhD in Management Science from Strathclyde.
 Her main research interest lies in taking a systems perspective when using models to support decision-makers.
 She has developed approaches to systemic risk evaluation and modelled highly disrupted projects to understand the causes of project failure.
 She is also interested in exploring approaches to integrating models that promote client value from the modelling process.

 Susan is currently a Vice-President of the Operational Research Society and was President of the Policy Council for the UK Chapter of the System Dynamics Society in 2007-08.
 She won the Operational Research Society Goodeve medal for her joint paper with Colin Eden "The Impact of Disruption and Delay when Compressing Large Projects: Going for Incentives?"
 2001.
 Susan is also an Associate Editor of the System Dynamics Review.
 Her consultancy experience includes projects for Bombardier, Strathclyde Police, Reed Elsevier, PriceWaterhouse Coopers, Scottish and Southern Energy.

 My research interests include how multiple modelling methods can be integrated effectively to create robust, client-orientated decision support tools.
 I have been involved in creating such tools for clients in healthcare, engineering, construction and the energy sector.
 In addition, I have an interest in understanding what causes complex projects to overrun and in developing new risk assessment and management tools, which enable risk systemicity to be considered.